 - Check it's underside - if there is a lump of dried poop there, it could be clogging up the pooper.

 - Keeping the bird trapped in your hand, rinse the area gently with warm water until there is no visible poop.
+You can also gently brush away the old poop with a wet art brush (but, don't use the same brush you use to feed or water the bird).
+A paper towel soaked in warm water also helps.

 - If you see that it's lower tummy is discolored or swollen, the poop is clogged.
 Point the bird so it is over the sink - you don't want the next step to result in poop shooting out onto your cocktail dress or favorite black jacket.